Farm to School Programming

 The Healthy Cooking Program was made possible by the support of the West End Health Foundation, who generously funded our 2025 Healthy Cooking program, and supported us in purchasing new equipment for the program.
 Thank you also, to the Marquette Food Co-op , for supplying our students with fresh locally grown produce!

-Ishpeming High School Seniors plant potatoes at the Community Farm.
+Ishpeming High School Flipping the Food System Students plant seed starts with the PCF growing team.
 Photo by PCF’s Camden Kinnie.

 CTE Program | Flipping The Food System